The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Param Subramanian

-Okay, okay, okay, fair enough.
-And so then what does that mean for your growth so broadly we talk about 1.2 to 1.5x nominal GDP growth.
-Right.
-So is there any change to that after you know, you know taking into account both these things.
-Firstly you’ve got, you know, you’ll have capital next year.
-There is the dragon of this LCR norms as well.
-So how to think about the growth trajectory,
+Okay.
+Okay.
+Okay.
+Fair enough.
+And so then what does that mean for your growth?
+So broadly, we talk about 1.2 to 1.5x nominal GDP growth, right?
+So is there any change to that after taking into account both these things?
+Firstly, you’ll have capital next year.
+There is a drag of this LCR norm as well.
+So how to think about the growth trajectory?

 Venkatraman Venkateswaran

-It’s also a function of opportunity and the external environment.
-Having said that, we will continue to remain focused on medium yielding segment growth and as you saw last quarter, four and a half percent advances.
-So assuming all things equal we will try and be around the same levels and yeah, the high teens is what we are working towards.
+Param, it is also a function of opportunity and the external environment.
+Having said that, we will continue to remain focused on medium-yielding segment growth.
+And as you saw last quarter, 4.5% in advances.
+So assuming all things equal, we would — we will try and be around the same levels and high teens is what we are working towards.

 Param Subramanian